Dmitriyrus99/custom-erpnext/ferum_custom/docs/security_architecture.md

 - Sensitive accounts (Admin, Accountant, possibly PM and any user with broad access) are required to use 2FA on login.
 - ERPNext supports time-based OTP 2FA; this is enabled in site config or user settings.
-- Additionally, the custom JWT auth process also supports 2FA: the token endpoint expects an OTP for those users.
+- Additionally, the custom JWT auth process requires 2FA: the token endpoint expects an OTP for those users.
 - This greatly reduces risk of credential compromise leading to data breach.

 Data Encryption: